szabgab/slides/golang/slices.md

 ![](examples/words-from-sentences-skeleton/words_from_sentences_skeleton.go)

-## Exercise: Create a uniquie list of values
+## Exercise: Create a unique list of values
 {id: exercise-unique-values}

 Given a list of strings, create a list of unique values sorted by abc.